 There’s a good amount of glucosamine inside too, thanks to the turkey meal.
 However, they’re a little heavy-handed on the sodium.

 Overall, this is a good option for dogs with delicate digestive tracts, but most others will find it to be a little too lightweight for their liking.

 2. Blue Buffalo Wilderness Rocky Mountain Recipe High Protein Grain-Free Natural Adult Large Breed

-- PACKED WITH REAL BEEF: A recipe inspired by the Rocky Mountains this high protein dog food is now...
+- PACKED WITH REAL BEEF: A recipe inspired by the Rocky Mountains, this high protein dog food features...